Light2288/lightstimulus-static-site-nextjs/ai_prompts/optional_extras.md

 For microinteractions (hover, small fade/scale transitions), use TailwindCSS built-in transition utilities.
 Use Motion.dev exclusively for structured animations (hero reveal, section entrance, scroll-triggered, or complex sequences).
 Do not import Motion for basic hover states.
+Use the latest stable version of `@motion.dev/react` (Motion.dev) as the unified animation library for all structured animations (hero reveal, section entrances, scroll-triggered sequences).
+Framer Motion will not be used.
+Tailwind transitions will continue to handle microinteractions (hover, small opacity/scale effects).
+All animation utilities and motion presets will be defined in a dedicated `/lib/motion` folder for reuse.

 ## 🌍 Internationalization

 The site should support both English and Italian.
-Detect the preferred language automatically on first visit
-But always display a language toggle in the header as a icon based toggle with flags and language description short text (e.g.“EN", "IT”) to change language programmatically.
+Detect the preferred language automatically on first visit but always display a language toggle in the header as a icon based toggle with flags and language description short text (e.g.“EN", "IT”) to change language programmatically.
 When switching language, the hero tagline switch language instantly (no animation).